helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 [^drill]: you know the drill, I'm extending the typed lambda calculus with lists, and their type is represented by the type `[] a` or `[a]` (which has kind: unary type constructor[^kind]).
-[^kind]: kinds are another extension to Lambda Calculus which give us the power to parametrized types, it's another whole topic (and to be honest, I don't get it completely), you can find more info in the [wikipedia](https://en.wikipedia.org/wiki/Kind_(type_theory)).
+[^kind]: kinds are another extension to Lambda Calculus which give us the power to parametrize types, it's another whole topic (and to be honest, I don't get it completely), you can find more info in the [wikipedia](https://en.wikipedia.org/wiki/Kind_(type_theory)).

 with type: